adriandeleon/BasicSwingApp/README.md

 After running `jpackage`, look for a SwingApp package in the target directory.

-You don't need to install a JDK to run the package or the app after installing it.
-Everything is provided inside the installer/package.
+You don't need to install a JDK to run the app after installing, everything is provided inside the installer/package.

 For more info on jpackage, check this [Baeldung article.](https://www.baeldung.com/java14-jpackage)